17 Dremel Wood Carving Projects (With Pictures)

 7. Pagan Pendant

 Once you’ve got the hang of using the Dremel and its attachments, you can start creating your own designs.
-Whether you want a new pendant, a piece of jewelry, or you want a decorative piece to hang from the wall in your home, it will give an even greater sense of satisfaction to know that you made it yourself.
+Whether you want a new pendant, a piece of jewelry, or a decorative piece to hang from the wall in your home, it will give you an even greater sense of satisfaction to know that you made it yourself.

-Natural items like trees are good subjects because they benefit from rough edges and a more rugged design, rather than a pristine and exceptional finish.
+Natural items like trees are good subjects because they benefit from rough edges and a more rugged design rather than a pristine and exceptional finish.
 This tree looks great as it is, but if you wanted, you could spend some extra time to give it a more polished finish.

 9. Trinket Box

 This trinket box uses reclaimed wood and features a hand-engraved lid that was etched using a Dremel.
 It is meant as an engagement, birthday, or wedding gift, but you could treat yourself and make your own trinket box to store and protect items like jewelry.
 Learn how to make a Dremel trinket box here!